lichkitsch/old_campaigns/how_to_write_an_adventure.md

 The final scene reveals something to the party as a reward for overcoming the climax.
 This could be treasure, reputation, relationships, titles, etc. The party might also find that the reward they expected is not there, and there is a new story hook that will lead into the next adventure.

 **Examples**
-- The alchemist's elixir of life is a dud, but it makes for a surprisingly tasty drink and the party has the recipe.